edgesoft/upload-controller/README.md

 ## Next
 Anyone have need for multi upload?
 Add an issue.
 We need to discuss how callbacks should be handled when having multiple files.
-Should we add support for additional parameters for the form upload?
 Please add an issue if you have questions or want some features.